danieldkim/charlotte/README.md

 off the stack, it is important that [event delegation](http://www.sitepoint.com/javascript-event-delegation-is-easier-than-you-think/) be used properly.
 Use zepto's `on()` method to attach event handlers, not `bind()`.
-In a tab execution context, use the supplied `container` and `contentContainer` properties to select the root for event delegation:
+In a page execution context, use the supplied `container` property to select the root for event delegation:

     function(callback) {
       var self = this,